RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow_extended.rst

-.. _example-workflow_extended:
+.. _example-workflow-extended:

 ################
 Example workflow
 ################

 The retrieval of input files and running the workflow locally and on a server cluster via a queuing system is demonstrated using an example with data available from SRA via NCBI.
-The dataset is available under the GEO accession number *GSE66929*.
+The dataset is available under the GEO accession number *GSE103719*.
 The retrieval of the data is described in this tutorial.

 .. note:: Ensure that you are in the uORF-Tools conda environment as explained in the installation section.
 Setup